 Our itemized Personal Property Inventory Template helps you remember!

-- This unique free tool is an invaluable companion to The Red Guide to Recovery Handbook
+- This unique tool is an invaluable companion to The Red Guide to Recovery Handbook

-- Determine a total value of all items lost to help you for tax purposes, even if you exceed insurance values.
+- Determine a total value of all items lost to help for tax purposes, even if you exceed insurance values

 - Edit items from our template to create your own Personal Property Inventory